bilal-the-dev/License-Generator-Discord-bot/README.md

 # WHAT DOES THE BOT DO?

 A discord bot to generate hundreds of license for a role, whoever redeems the license will get the role.
 A license has expiry, after which the role is removed.
 Other commands, for deleting license, banning a license and extending the expiry duration.
+Use the `make-exe.bat` to create an exe application.

 ## Social Media link